liufeng2317/ADFWI/scripts/examples/README.md

 Treat this as an optimization option.
 Compare `loss`, `vp_grad_norm`, and `vp_update_norm` against the legacy default before using it in larger cases.
+The smoke-suite command above with `--example-gradient-processors legacy,torch` does this comparison per problem and per device.

 ## Extending Toward A Real Case